elc049/GitHubPages/index.md

 ## Welcome to My User Page!

+### Introduction

 My name is Elizabeth, and this GitHub account is comprised of projects I worked on while attending [UCSD](https://ucsd.edu/).
+I was a student of Warren College, and strive to follow the motto:
+> Toward a Life in Balance

+### Languages

 Languages I learned and used during this period include:

 - C
 - **C++**